This post may contain affiliate links. Please read our disclosure policy.

 This Krispy Kreme Doughnut Copycat recipe makes doughnuts that are light and airy!
 Little fried pillows that melt in your mouth!

 Like I was telling you in my recent Classic Donut Glaze post, I developed more donut recipes than is altogether normal.
+How else would I land on magnificent donut options, like my sour cream donut recipe?
 These Krispy Kreme donuts were one of the recipes that was constantly under development.

 Every now and again I would revisit the last iteration and tweak it.
 I had been testing it for over a year before it made it to being the Donut of the Day.
 Even my current recipe still says “Work in Progress,” because I am still improving.
 That is not to say that it isn’t a phenomenal copycat!
 Because it is!